We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- the medical history of an individual and their current symptoms
+- the person’s medical history and current symptoms

-- evaluation for H. pylori by way of blood, breath, or stool testing
+- checking for the presence of H. pylori using blood, breath, or stool testing

-In some cases, gastritis will be diagnosed with X-rays of the esophagus, stomach, and small intestine.
-These X-rays are sometimes referred to as an upper gastrointestinal series or a barium swallow.
+In some cases, a doctor can diagnose gastritis with X-rays of the esophagus, stomach, and small intestine.
+They might refer to these X-rays as an upper gastrointestinal series or a barium swallow.